 Remember that you can do anything you want.
 But there are 3 levels of "want".
 I want, I will, and I commit myself.
 Commit yourself to learn and make it happen.
 Just like Pete committed himself to get an IndieHackers podcast.

-You took off and went travelling armed just with a Mac Mini!
+You took off and went travelling armed only with a Mac Mini!
 Do you have any advice for developers that want to go nomad and work from anywhere?

 If you feel and genuinely believe you can, I’d say: just do it.
 Because I felt the same feeling, even when my family and some friends were against it.
 I felt that nothing could stop me and that it would work because I’d make it work.
 I’m also young so it’s easier to do these kinds of things.

 By the way, that’s the way I did.
-If you don’t think that would be good for you, you can wait for a safer environment by saving money, doing freelance, working on side-projects, etc, but don’t wait for the perfect moment - there isn’t.
+If you don’t think that it would be good for you, you can wait for a safer environment.
+By saving money, doing freelance, working on side-projects, etc. Don’t wait for the perfect moment - there isn’t one .

 Have you ever had imposter syndrome and if so, how have you dealt with it?

 Yes, sometimes.
 I always look back to times that I was and felt successful, and I try to remember how I felt, what I did, why I was successful.
 I do that once a month.
 If you start doing that you’ll feel better with yourself too.

 What are the new features in the latest release of CSS Scan?